 Well maintained vehicles should produce very little smoke from exhausts except when they are starting up, accelerating hard or climbing steep hills.
 However, some vehicles emit dense plumes of smoke and may not meet legal emission standards.
 Such vehicles, sometimes referred to as ‘dirty diesels’, will undoubtedly create higher levels of air pollutants, adversely impacting on human health and the surrounding environment.
 Excessive smoke may be caused by poor maintenance of the vehicle or a technical problem which has arisen since the vehicle’s last service or MOT test.

-One of the objectives of the council’s action plan is to encourage the public to alert the council to any such vehicles so that appropriate action can be taken.
-The public can report smoky vehicles by any of the following routes:
+One of the objectives of our action plan is to encourage the public to alert us to any such vehicles so that appropriate action can be taken.
+You can report smoky vehicles by any of the following routes:

 Commercial vehicles such as lorries, buses and coaches should be reported directly to the Driver and Vehicle Standards Agency: Report a smoky lorry or bus.

-All other vehicles including taxis, cars, vans, motorcycles and mopeds seen emitting excessive smoke with the Dudley Borough should be reported to the council.
+All other vehicles including taxis, cars, vans, motorcycles and mopeds seen emitting excessive smoke within Dudley should be reported to us.
 If outside Dudley please consult the appropriate local authority.
-This can be carried out in one of two ways:

 Please download and complete the appropriate Word or PDF version of the application form first from the options below.
 Once done, submit your completed application form and other relevant documentation

 Please note that many diesel engines emit a small amount of smoke when started from cold and under heavy acceleration this is normal and should not be reported.